 Body Confidence and Self-Esteem

-At Carr Manor Primary School we value and celebrate the uniqueness of each of our children.
+At Manor Wood Primary School we value and celebrate the uniqueness of each of our children.
 We want all of our children to be happy and confident in their own body, so we decided to partner up with Dove to teach about the importance of self-love, body confidence and self-esteem.

 At Dove, they believe that no young person should be held back from reaching their full potential, but in the UK, 9 out of every 10 girls with low body esteem put their health at risk by not seeing a doctor or by skipping meals.
 Since 2004, Dove has been building self-esteem in young people, and by 2020, they’ll have helped 40 million through their fantastic educational programmes.